The Uncorking a Story Podcast

 LinkedIn: https://www.linkedin.com/company/uncorking-a-story/

-If you like this episode, please share it with a friend.
+If you liked this episode, please share it with a friend.
 If you have not done so already, please rate and review Uncorking a Story on Apple Podcasts, or wherever you get your podcasts.

-Amazon: https://amzn.to/3Yexgrg
+Amazon: https://amzn.to/4kZtM5p

-Connect with Beverly
+Connect with Sam

-Website: www.beverlyarmentoauthor.com
+Website: https://www.samanthawoodruff.com/

 Connect with Mike